BryanWilhite/Blog/presentation/entry/2015/2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "Songhay Studio: finally, some flippant remarks about XAML Validation", "documentShortName": "2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation", "fileName": "index.html",
+  "path": "./entry/2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation",
+  "date": "2015-03-10T01:00:00.000Z",
+  "modificationDate": "2015-03-10T01:00:00.000Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2015-03-09-songhay-studio-finally-some-flippant-remarks-about-xaml-validation",
-  "content": "I’ve been deprioritizing a look into XAML-based Validation.
+  "tag": "{\r\n  \"extract\": \"I’ve been deprioritizing a look into XAML-based Validation.
 Years ago I somehow got the impression that Validation was “confused” or “incomplete.”
-Now I can say that there are two broad categories of Validation:There is Validation for System.Windows.Cont...", "inceptDate": "2015-03-09T18:00:00",
+Now I can say that there are two broad categories of Validation:There is Validation for System.Windows.Cont...\"\r\n}"
-  "isPublished": true,
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "songhay-studio-finally-some-flippant-remarks-about-xaml-validation",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "Songhay Studio: finally, some flippant remarks about XAML Validation" }
+}
 ---

+## Songhay Studio: finally, some flippant remarks about XAML Validation

 I’ve been deprioritizing a look into <acronym title="Extensible Application Markup Language">XAML</acronym>-based Validation.
 Years ago I somehow got the impression that Validation was “confused” or “incomplete.”
 Now I can say that there are two broad categories of Validation:

 * There is Validation for `System.Windows.Controls`.
 * There is Validation for `System.ComponentModel.DataAnnotations` via `INotifyDataErrorInfo`.

 There are probably more categories of XAML-based Validation but I flippantly consider those ‘legacy’ alternatives.
 My other wild assertion is that Windows-controls Validation is mutually exclusive to Component-Model Validation.
 For example, as of this writing, the `Validation.ClearInvalid()` or `Validation.AddErrorHandler()` methods for Windows have no effect on Component-Model errors.